-These are loose answers - for instance, two algorithms with complexity n/4000and 50000n are both simply called "linear".
+These are loose answers - for instance, two algorithms with complexity n/4000 and 50000n are both simply called "linear".
 The fact that this makes sense comes down to what we mean by "behaves like".
 As n gets larger, small differences like constant factors become less significant than questions like "what is the largest power of n involved?"
-Thus for every linear function of n and every quadratic function of n there is a value of n beyond which the quadratic function is always greater than the linear one.
-Similarly, for every polynomial function and exponential function there is a value of n beyond which the latter is always larger.
+Thus for every linear function of n and every quadratic function of n there is a value of n beyond which the quadratic function and exponential function there is a value of n beyond which the latter is always larger.
 This is illustrated in Table 1.
-The table shows that once ngets to 500 these functions are already ranked as one would expect from the complexity classes even though, for instance, $1000 \times n^{25}$ starts off competing quite well with $2^n$ and $100 \times n^3$ starts off competing quite well with $n^4$ .
+The table shows that once n gets to 500 these functions are already ranked as one would expect from the complexity classes even though, for instance, $1000 \times n^{25}$ starts off competing quite well with $n^4$ .
 The table illustrates the fact that there is a ranking of functions of n, as follows: